Suplementos lactancia: cuáles necesitas de verdad (y cuáles son marketing)

 4

-In the pharmacy I see many mothers arriving overwhelmed with long lists of “essential” products they have seen in blogs or on social media.
-My view is consistent: less is more when it comes to breastfeeding supplements.
+In pharmacy, I see many breastfeeding mothers arrive overwhelmed by huge lists of “essential” supplements they have read about in blogs or on social media.
+My advice is almost always the same: less, but better chosen.

-Focus on the two or three nutrients you genuinely need according to your diet and personal situation.
-A blood test around three to four months after birth gives real information about what is working and what needs adjusting.
-And remember: your breast milk will remain good for your baby whether or not you take supplements; they are there to protect your health as well as theirs.
+Focus on the 2 or 3 nutrients that actually make sense for your diet, breastfeeding pattern and personal situation.
+Blood tests after the early postnatal period can give you real information about what is working and what needs adjusting.
+And remember: your breast milk is valuable for your baby regardless of whether you take supplements.
+Supplements are there to support you and cover specific gaps, not to make your milk “good”.

 Comparative summary: breastfeeding supplements